daniellmb/MinPubSub/README.md

 ##### Options:

-If you don't want these methods added to the window object simply modify the imediate function to pass the JavaScript object of your choosing.
+If you don't want these methods added to the window object simply modify the immediate function to pass in the JavaScript object of your choosing.

 ##### Methods: